-Space Venus :: Venus Moons
+Space station Info :: Venus Moons

 Venus was once thought to have a moon, named Neith after the chief goddess of Sais, Egypt, and first observed in the year by Giovanni Domenico Cassini.
 German astronomers called the moon Kleinchen (literally "tiny"), and patchy sightings by astronomers continued until 1892.